Transformers (film series): Accolades

-The franchise has been frequently praised and won awards for its sound design.
-Michael Bay praised the crew and highlighted the importance of sound saying "I have like 2,000 people — through their artistry — making my dreams a film," Bay said.
+The franchise has been frequently praised and won awards for its visual effects and sound design.
+Michael Bay praised the crew and highlighted the importance of sound saying "I have like 2,000 people – through their artistry – making my dreams a film," Bay said.
 "The artistry of this sound group is just amazing.
 I love, love sound.
 It's 45–50% of the movies."